 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1200) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1200 to identify the guidance you are requesting.

 Additional copies of this guidance document are also available from the Center for Biologics Evaluation and Research (CBER), Office of Communication, Outreach and Development (HFM-40), 1401 Rockville Pike, Suite 200N, Rockville, MD 20852-1448, or by calling 1-800-835-4709 or 301-827-1800, or from the Internet at http://www.fda.gov/ BiologicsBloodVaccines/ GuidanceComplianceRegulatoryInformation/ default.htm.

 - What is the Purpose of this Guidance?

 - Why Are Medical Device Establishments Subject to Mandatory Inspections?

 - What is the Quality System /Good Manufacturing Practice (GMP) Regulation?